About Us

 Corbion is known for its expertise in lactic acid, eco-friendly ingredient solutions, functional blends, and algae-based ingredients.
 The company uses its expertise in fermentation and preservation technologies to help customers differentiate their products across diverse markets.
 These markets range from food and animal nutrition to personal care, medical devices, bioplastics, and electronics.
 Creative solutions from Corbion cater to dynamic needs in the algae protein market.
 By combining cutting-edge technologies with sustainability, Corbion supports its customers in creating eco-friendly products with high performance.

 On September 25, 2023, Corbian launched the AlgaPrime DHA P3, due to the high demand for eco-friendly active nutrition in the pet food industry.
-The AlgaPrime DHA P3 offers pet food manufacturers higher levels of DHA while reducing their reliability on the traditional sources of omega-3.
+The AlgaPrime DHA P3 offers pet food manufacturers higher levels of DHA while reducing their reliance on the traditional sources of omega-3.

 2. Cyanotech Corporation

 Cyanotech Corporation is a leading producer of natural products obtained from microalgae, supporting the algae protein market with premium solutions.
 The company is committed to sustainable and eco-friendly operations that prioritize human nutrition.
-Cyanotech's certification for dietary supplements strengthens its dedication for keeping high-quality standards intact.
+Cyanotech's certification for dietary supplements strengthens its dedication to keeping high-quality standards intact.

 3. ALGAMA FOODS

-Algama Foods specializes in creating sustainable and creative alternatives for products of animal origin.
+Algama Foods specializes in creating sustainable and creative alternatives to products of animal origin.
 The company uncovers the potential of algae, like chlorella, for developing future food innovations that serve as feasible alternatives for standard animal-based ingredients.
 Algama provides bakery professionals with eco-friendly microalgae-based ingredients that can replace eggs, offering an enhanced and sustainable option.
 Algama aims to develop fully functional ingredients that cater to the diverse needs of the agri-food sector, enhancing its offerings across various industries.

 4. Earthrise Nutritionals LLC